Municipal Election Information

 The Voters' List contains the names of all persons who are eligible to vote in the municipal election.
 A Preliminary List of Electors is provided to the municipality by the Municipal Property Assessment Corporation (MPAC).
 It is then the responsibility of the City Clerk to apply further changes or corrections based on information in the Clerk's care and control to create the Final Voters' List.

 For an elector, the key to a quick and easy voting experience is to be on the Voters' List.
+Check to see if you are on the list using the voters list tool above.
 Electors who are on the Voters' List will receive their Voter Information Notice a few weeks before Voting Day that provides the location of their voting place and their unique Voter Identification Number that will allow them to register and receive a PIN number in order to access the internet voting.
 For in-person voting, the elector simply provides their Voter Information Notice and appropriate identification to a Deputy Returning ?
 Revision Officer and they will be issued their ballot.

 Starting September 4, 2018 you will be able to make changes to the Voters' List through the City's Election Office.
 Watch for further details on how to make changes to the Voters' List through the Election Office and the Elections website.